11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 This is good enough to help you start your wedding photography business and is good enough to shoot all day long.

-I shoot 80 to 90% of the time with this one, and for the other 10%, I’m using the telephoto lens on the second camera.
+I shoot 80 to 90% of the time with this one, and for the other 10%, I use the telephoto lens on the second camera.

-I just want to tell you; it is wide enough and good enough and sharp enough to cover the whole wedding.
+I want to tell you it is wide, good, and sharp enough to cover the wedding.

-It can focus very accurately; it has manual and automatic focus; it does have a hood.
+It can focus very accurately; it has manual and automatic focus and a hood.

-It’s built to impress people, I can assure you, sometimes size and appearances do matter, people are always looking at me said, you have a big camera, and I will say yes because I’m supposed to be a professional when using this 24, it does extend a little bit.
+It’s built to impress people, and I can assure you, sometimes size and appearance do matter; people are always looking at me and say, you have a big camera, and I will say yes because I’m supposed to be a professional when using this 24, it does extend a little bit.

 This is the sharpest lens I have got; I was amazed by purchasing the other lens because I can see the images taken with this lens every time.

-Everything is sharper like my eyesight is coming back; you would expect that all the excellent quality L series lenses from Canon are 100 percent sharp.
+Everything is sharper like my eyesight is coming back; you would expect all the excellent quality L series lenses from Canon to be 100 percent sharp.

-This is the sharpest every time I look at it; I’m so happy, I’ve got it, and I recommend this lens without any hesitation.
+This is the sharpest every time I look at it; I’m so happy I’ve got it and recommend this lens without hesitation.

 This is a must-have for every serious photographer, including wedding photography.